Action at Sihayo's kraal: Interpretation

-The action at Sihayo's Kraal was the first of the war.
-Anglo-Zulu War historian Adrian Greaves, writing in 2012, regards the action at Sihayo's Kraal as a token victory against a small Zulu force consisting of old men and boys.
+The action at Sihayo's kraal was the first of the war.
+Anglo-Zulu War historian Adrian Greaves, writing in 2012, regards the action at Sihayo's kraal as a token victory against a small Zulu force consisting of old men and boys.
 He considers there was no military value to the engagement as Sihayo's warriors had already left the kraal to assemble with the main army and could not threaten Chelmsford's supply lines.
 Greaves thinks the action may have given Chelmsford false confidence that the Zulu would run from future engagements.
 Ian Knight considers that Chelmsford took the wrong lesson from the action, rather than noting the determination of the Zulu to hold their ground and the courage of their leaders (Mkumbikazulu having been killed leading his men), he focussed on the ease with which the Zulu had been defeated in a one-sided engagement.
-Knight thinks this led to a sense of complacency in the column, which may have had been a factor in their subsequent defeat at Isandlwana.
+Knight thinks this led to a sense of complacency in the column, which may have been a factor in their subsequent defeat at Isandlwana.

-The location of the action and Sihayo's Kraal is not certain as records kept by the British were vague and no battlefield relics have been recovered.
-The historian Keith Smith places Sihayo's Kraal at Sokhexe, a settlement still occupied by Sihayo's descendants and the earlier action at a location somewhat to the south near Ngedla hill.
-Knight notes that Sihayo's Kraal was known by the name kwaSokhexe or kwaSoxhege ("the maze") and Greaves that it was called kwaSogekle.
+The location of the action and Sihayo's kraal is not certain as records kept by the British were vague and no battlefield relics have been recovered.
+The historian Keith Smith places Sihayo's kraal at Sokhexe, a settlement still occupied by Sihayo's descendants and the earlier action at a location somewhat to the south near Ngedla hill.